mediafly/extensions-documentation/extensions.md

 ### Examples

 Mediafly creates and maintains a detailed list of examples.
-These examples illustrate many of the features of Interactives and can serve as QA for client app developers.
+These examples illustrate many of the features of Extensions and can serve as QA for client app developers.

-Please see the [Mediafly Interactives Tools and Examples](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples) BitBucket repository for more information.
+Please see the [Mediafly Extensions Tools and Examples](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples) BitBucket repository for more information.

 To see the examples in action on your device:

 1. Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en) or [Windows 8](http://apps.microsoft.com/windows/en-us/app/39a96812-56fa-4583-82eb-4d787fda0d4c)
-2. When asked for Company Code or Company Login Name, enter "interactives"
+2. When asked for Company Code or Company Login Name, enter "extensions"
 3. Each example will be contained within a folder that describes the example

 ### Google Group
 Please [join our Google Group](https://groups.google.com/forum/?hl=en#!forum/mediafly-interactives) to keep up with the latest information, udates and news.
-As well, learn from and get help from other Interactives builders and customers.
+As well, learn from and get help from other Extensions builders and customers.

 ### Changelog
 Please see the [repository](https://bitbucket.org/mediafly/mediafly-interactives-documentation/commits/all) of this document for a changelog.